aspose-imaging/aspose-imaging-reference-tutorials/content/english/java/image-processing-and-enhancement/bradleys-adaptive-threshold-binarization.html/_index.md

 ### Java Development Environment

 You should have a Java development environment set up on your system.
-If you haven't already, you can download and install the Java Development Kit (JDK) from the official Oracle website.
+If you haven't already, you can download and install the Java Development Kit (JDK) from the Oracle website.

 ### Aspose.Imaging for Java

 To follow along with this tutorial, you'll need to have Aspose.Imaging for Java installed.
-You can download it from the official Aspose website using the following link: [Download Aspose.Imaging for Java](https://releases.aspose.com/imaging/java/).
+You can download it from the Aspose website using the following link: [Download Aspose.Imaging for Java](https://releases.aspose.com/imaging/java/).

 ### A DICOM Image